scaffold-eth/Scaffold-ETH-DeFi-Challenges/README.md

 **🎉🍾 Congratulations!!!
 You just finished writing your first simple yearn strategy!!!**

 🚨 As mentioned, this is just a tutorial so don't go deploying this on mainnet yourself with the expectation that it is safe.
 This tutorial is meant to teach the basics, and there already is a compound strategy that Yearn uses for DAI!
+Soon, this challenge will be autograded to show that you've gone through it on SRE.
+Until then, we implore you to continue to explore yearn strategies (more tutorials to come) and even start chatting in the Yearn discord and Telegram groups.

+If you're really up for it, they're always looking for good strategists.
+Don't be a stranger anon!

 ---